 Jason Hamilton Davison

-Jason is a Clinical Assistant Professor at The Catholic University of America.
+Jason is an Assistant Professor at The Catholic University of America.
 He was a postdoctoral fellow at Aquanty, Inc. and an instructor at the University of Waterloo in the Department of Earth and Environmental Sciences.
 Jason graduated with a MS in Environmental Fluid Mechanics and Hydrology from Stanford University and a BS in Civil and Environmental Engineering from the Georgia Institute of Technology.

 DOCTOR OF PHILOSOPHY